 - Understanding brain injury

-- Learning about resources in your community
+- Learning about resources and effective professionals in your community

-- Finding encouragement and hope
+- Finding encouragement, hope and emotional healing

-- Exploring common needs and strengths
+- Exploring common needs, strengths and interests

 In-Person Adult Support Groups

 - For stroke survivors specifically

 - A new group is starting in the Denver metro area for partners/spouses/caregivers.
 Click here for more infomation.